ojow/actor-method-dispatch/README.md

   case m => println(m) // you can still handle messages as usual }

-// swappableMethods returns a Receive that routes messages to its own instance of ActorMethods def behavior(step: Int): Receive = swappableMethods(new LinkedTo(this) with ActorInterface {
+// swappableMethods returns a Receive that routes messages to its own copy of ActorMethods def behavior(step: Int): Receive = swappableMethods(new LinkedTo(this) with ActorInterface {
   override def tellIncrement(): Unit = { thisActor.i += step }
 })